lendroidproject/nft-vault-fractionalization-contracts/README.md

-# b20-contracts
+# NFT-vault fractionalization package
-Smart contracts for the B.20 project
+This package comprises the following tools.

-## Framework
+## Smart contracts
 This branch consists of (simplified versions of) 4 main smart contracts:

 1. `SimpleVault.sol` -> Collector locks their NFTs.
 Vault ownership is transferred to successful bidder from the Buyout process.